avo-hq/docs/src/2.0/associations.md

 # app/avo/resource/user_resource.rb
 class UserResource < Avo::BaseResource
+  # Version before v2.5.0
   field :comments, as: :has_many, scope: -> { starts_with :a }
 end

+# app/avo/resource/user_resource.rb
+class UserResource < Avo::BaseResource
+  # Version after v2.5.0
+  field :comments, as: :has_many, scope: -> { query.starts_with :a }
+end
 ```

 Now, the `comments` query on the user `Index` page will have the `starts_with` scope attached.

 <img :src="$withBase('/assets/img/associations/scope.jpg')" alt="Association scope" class="border mb-4" />

+With version 2.5.0 you'll also have access to the `parent` record so you can use that to scope your associated models even better.

 ## Show/hide buttons